mgkid3310/AWESome/README.md

 4. ATIS (Automatic Terminal Information Service)

-Plays ATIS radio boradcast using real in-game atmospheric
+Plays ATIS radio broadcast using real in-game atmospheric
 data.
 Provides wind, visibility, etc. Temperature, dew point,
-QFE will ve provided when ACE Weather is enabled.
+QNH will be provided when ACE Weather is enabled.
 With basic settings, ATIS provides real-time data, but with
 addon setting changed, ATIS data should be updated on
 ground